-The operator is responsible to confirm that all passengers are properly seated and properly using the available restraints.
+If towing a tram trailer, the operator is responsible to confirm that all passengers are properly seated and properly using the available restraints.

 The operator is responsible for the safe operation of the vehicle, preoperational and operational checks on the vehicle, and the reporting of any problems to service and repair personnel.